 - 5. Touch the static-protective package containing the drive to any unpainted metal surface on the server; then, remove the drive from the package and place it on a static-protective surface. - 6.
 Set any jumpers or switches on the drive according to the documentation that comes with the drive. - 7.
 Install rails on the drive. - If you are installing a standard-size drive: - a.
 Pull the blue slide rails off the back of the filler panel. - b.
-Clip the rails onto the sides of the drive. - If you are installing a digital linear tape (DLT) backup drive, use the metal slide rails and screws that come in the box that contains the server documen- - 8.
-Place the drive so that the slide rails engage in the bay guide rails.
-Push the drive into the bay until it clicks into place. - 9.
-If you are installing a SCSI device, continue with the next step.
-If you are installing an IDE device, go to step 11 on page 53. - 10.
-To install a SCSI device: - a.
-Attach the connector on the 1-drop SCSI cable for the non-hot-swap drive bays to the back of the drive.
-Connect the other end of the cable to SCSI channel B on the system board, if it is not already attached.
-See "System board internal cable connectors" on page 29 for the location of the SCSI channel B connector.
+Clip the rails onto the sides of the drive. - If you are installing a digital linear tape (DLT) backup drive, use the metal slide rails and screws that come in the box that contains the server documentation. - 8.
+Align the rails on the drive with the guide rails in the drive bay.

+9. Push the drive into the bay until it clicks into place.